OpenNebula/docs/source/user/virtual_machine_setup/windows_context.rst

 Variables
 ---------

-The contextualization variables supported by the Windows context script are very similar to the ones in :ref:`Linux <cong_network_configuration>` except for a few Windows-specific exceptions.
+The contextualization variables supported by the Windows context script are very similar to the ones in :ref:`Linux <bcont_network_configuration>` except for a few Windows-specific exceptions.

 This is the list of supported variables: